Propagation & channel modeling

 plot(impulse_response(pm, tx, rx, 48000))

-The first arrival is at 0 ms, as the impulse response is generated with timing relative to the first arrival.
-If we wanted timings relative to the transmission time, we can set keyword argument abstime to true:
+The first arrival is at about 1 ms, as the impulse response is generated with timing relative to the first arrival with a guard time of 1 ms. If we wanted timings relative to the transmission time, we can set keyword argument abstime to true:

 plot(impulse_response(pm, tx, rx, 48000; abstime=true))